susaurabh-git/springboot-example/rest-crud/README.md

 # springboot-crud

-This is sample Springboot CRUD implementation
+This is Springboot reference project for CRUD implementation

 ## Pre-requisites
-- java 11+
+- java 21+
-- maven 3.6+
+- maven 3.9.6+

 ## Build
 Run following command to build and package